kelechi-c/ripple_net/README.md

 ## ripple_net *(wip)*

 A library for text/image based search/retrieval for image datasets and files.
-Uses multimodal AI techniques/models like vector embeddings, CLIP.
+Uses multimodal AI techniques/models like vector embeddings and CLIP.

 ## Install